-Genetic testing costs are often covered, either in part or in full, by insurance companies when an individual meets certain criteria.
+Genetic testing costs are often covered, either in part or in full, by insurance companies when an individual meets certain criteria, and in recent years, testing has become much more affordable.
 There are often programs available to assist individuals with costs related to genetic testing, cancer screenings, and other procedures.
-There are also laws in place that generally forbid health insurers or health plan administrators from requesting or requiring genetic information from an individual or the individual's family members, or using it for decisions regarding coverage, rates, or preexisting conditions.
-A personal or family history of cancer with or without genetic testing, could potentially affect your life insurance rates.
+There are laws in place to prevent health insurers from using genetic test results as a reason to deny someone health insurance, or decide how much someone pays for health insurance (see below for information about GINA, the Genetic Information and Nondiscrimination Act).
+These laws do not apply to other insurances, such as life insurance.
+Therefore, a personal or family history of cancer (with or without genetic testing) could potentially affect life insurance rates and eligibility.

-In the Unites States, BRCA testing is usually covered by insurance if the patient meets certain criteria.
-Insurance coverage and criteria varies by insurance plan, and genetic counselors are excellent at determining whether insurance is likely to cover the testing.
-The Affordable Care Act may make BRCA testing even more accessible by removing co-pays for BRCA testing.
+In the United States, BRCA testing is usually covered by insurance if the patient meets certain criteria.
+Insurance coverage and criteria varies by insurance plan, and genetic counselors will review potential costs and insurance coverage with you during your appointment.

 Remember that like all medical care, just because your insurance "covers" something, it does not mean you will have no out-of-pocket cost.
 You may have to pay:

 - A co-pay: a set dollar amount you pay for a service.